 Costus Root - 1 oz Premium Aromatic / Medicinal Grade

-Very aromatic medicinal grade Costus Root, a classic ingredient in ancient and tradtional incense.
-This root has a long history in incense culture world wide.
+Very aromatic medicinal grade Costus Root, a classic ingredient in ancient and traditional incense.
+This root has a long history in incense culture worldwide.

 A high altitude plant with a unique and beautiful physical form is Saussurea lappa commonly known as Costus Root.
 It grows on the moist slopes of the Himalayas at altitudes of 8000-12000 feet in Kashmir, Himachal Pradesh, Lahul-Spiti, etc. It both grows wild and is cultivated.
 The roots have a long history of medicinal and aesthetic use in Tibet, India and other mountain regions.It was a prized item of commerce from the earliest times as the roots were reputed not only to have great curative properties but also wonderful aromatic qualities much prized in perfume creations of the ancient world.
 It not only was appreciated as an oil but as a prime ingredient in incense.

 Smaller pieces of the root are ground into a powder and then used to make incense sticks.
 The longer clean pieces are cut into very thin slices and then burnt at shrines or used as a tonic in hot baths.

 Aromatic plants used in incense (Information is provided for cultural interest, not as a recommendation for treatment of disease)